 This type of surface is one of the hardest to run on.
-But you are in safe for cars and there is usually street lighting when it is dark.
+But you are safe from cars and there is usually street lighting when it is dark.
 It provides good training to maneuver between pedestrians.
 You also have the opportunity to do interval training between the traffic lights or between the side roads.
 Choose a running shoe with high shock absorption.

 The shock absorption on this surface is relatively good and alternates between being with holes and being flat.
 It can vary a lot depending on the time of the year.
 The best type of running shoes for gravel roads is often with a rough pattern, which gives you a good take-off.